MicrosoftLearning/mslearn-aml-cli/Instructions/Labs/03-run-sweep-job.md

 1. Open the Cloud Shell by navigating to [http://shell.azure.com](https://shell.azure.com/?azure-portal=true) and signing in with your Microsoft account.
 1. The repo [https://github.com/MicrosoftLearning/mslearn-aml-cli](https://github.com/MicrosoftLearning/mslearn-aml-cli) should be cloned.
 You can explore the repo and its contents by using the `code .` command in the Cloud Shell.
 1. To train multiple models in parallel, you'll use a compute cluster to train the models.
 To create a compute cluster, use the following command:

     ```azurecli
     az ml compute create --name "aml-cluster" --size STANDARD_DS11_V2 --max-instances 2 --type AmlCompute
     ```

+1. To confirm that the cluster has been created, open another tab in your browser and navigate to the [Azure Machine Learning Studio](https://ml.azure.com).
+Open the **Compute** tab and select **Compute clusters**, you should see there a cluster named **aml-cluster**.
     > **Note:** Creating a compute cluster with two maximum instances means you can train two models in parallel.
 If you want to train more models in parallel, increase the number for --max-instances.
 You can also change this after the cluster is created.

 ## Run a sweep job

 To train multiple models with varying hyperparameters, you can run the training script using a **sweep job**.
 Just like with a command job, the configuration of the sweep job can be described in a YAML file.

 In this exercise, you'll train a Gradient Boosting Classifier model.
-Explore the training script **main.py** by navigating to **mslearn-aml-cli/Allfiles/Labs/03/src/main.py**.
+Explore the training script **main.py** by navigating to **mslearn-aml-cli/Allfiles/Labs/02/sweep-job/src/main.py**.
 The dataset used is the registered dataset **diabetes-data**.

 There are two hyperparameter values: